 Cost Sharing or Matching.
-For cost sharing or matching, the institution shares the expense of a sponsored project.
-Cost sharing must be funded from non-federal sources and charged to separate cost sharing accounts.
+Cost sharing or matching is when the institution shares the expense of a sponsored project.
+Cost shares must be funded from non-federal sources and charged to separate cost sharing accounts.
 Gift funds may be used to meet a cost sharing commitment on a sponsored project if the purpose of the gift so allows.
 Cost sharing represents a commitment that, once made, represents a binding obligation and is considered an auditable expense.

-Electronic Submission: Delivery of a proposal to a sponsor using sponsor or institutional Electronic Research Administration (eRA) submission portals.
+Electronic Submission: Delivery of a proposal to a sponsor using the Web or Internet.

 Equipment Loan Agreements.
 Equipment loans agreements are negotiated when a sponsor lends equipment to the University for research purposes.
-This type of agreement usually does not involve the exchange of funds but enables A-State and industry researchers the opportunity to use each other's facilities.
+This type of agreement usually does not involve the exchange of funds, but enables ASU and industry researchers the opportunity to use each other's facilities.

 Facilities and Administrative Costs (F&As).
-F&As, also known as Indirect Costs (IDCs), are broad categories of costs that are incurred for common or joint objectives and cannot be identified readily and specifically with a sponsored project, an instructional activity, or any other institutional activity.
+F&As are broad categories of costs that are incurred for common or joint objectives and cannot be identified readily and specifically with a sponsored project, an instructional activity, or any other institutional activity.
 "Facilities" refers to depreciation and use allowances, interest or debt associated with certain buildings, equipment and capital improvements, and operation and maintenance expenses.
-"Administration" is defined as general administration and expenses, departmental administration, sponsored projects administration, student administration and services, and all other types of expenditures not listed specifically in one of the subcategories of Facilities (including cross allocations from other pools).1
+"Administration" is defined as general administration and expenses, departmental administration, sponsored projects administration, student administration and services, and all other types of expenditures not listed specifically in one of the subcategories of Facilities (including cross allocations from other pools.1

 Institution.
 Any domestic or foreign, public, or private entity or organization excluding a federal agency.
-For the purposes of this policy, the term Institution refers to A-State.
+For the purposes of this policy, the term Institution refers to ASU.

 Material Transfer Agreements.
 (MTAs).
-MTAs are contracts by which tangible research property (e.g., biological organisms) is provided by external sources to A-State investigators for research, or by A-State investigators to external researchers.
+MTAs are contracts by which tangible research property (e.g., biological organisms) is provided by external sources to ASU investigators for research, or by ASU investigators to external researchers.
 Material Transfer Agreements are processed as sponsored research projects.

 Organized Research.
-Organized research activities are funded by both external sponsors (Sponsored Research) and by the University (University Research) and must be separately budgeted and accounted for.
+Organized research activities are funded by both external sponsors (Sponsored Research) and by the University (University Research), and must be separately budgeted and accounted for.
 Together, these categories comprise the Organized Research distribution base, used to calculate the Organized Research F&A rate.